setchy/thoughtworks-tech-radar-volumes/README.md

 The CSV and JSON datasets are automatically checked for any updates weekly.
 For Google Sheets, this is currently manual.

+> [!NOTE]
-_Note: Thoughtworks typically publish a new technology radar volume twice per year.
+> Thoughtworks typically publish a new technology radar volume twice per year.

 ## Command Line Interface (CLI)